jefzli21/Project-Sticky/README.md

 * Tasks - Create, Read, Update, and Delete.
 Includes sorting upon completion of tasks
 * Organization - shows total tasks and their priority level.
 Show all projects and their respective deadlines.
 Move projects to completed pages when progress reaches 100%

+## Difficulties
+* Managing git workflow to maintain smooth teamwork.
+Often run into conflicts that will take large amount of time to debug

+## WorkFlow
+*